Top Homeowners Insurance Companies in Texas

 Keep in mind that these companies aren’t necessarily the top rated or the ones you should go with – they’re just the most frequently used by Texas homeowners.
+In order to find yourself average rates on auto policies that would be suitable for your personal needs, you’ll have to investigate the market yourself.
+For comparative purposes, reaching out to numerous companies is generally better than looking at only one or two.

 As you can see, State Farm was the top homeowner’s insurance provider in Texas in 2009 (the most recent data available), according to a report from the Independent Insurance Agents of Texas.